 Vintage photographs are a key source of inspiration.
-One image that keeps inspiring is this 1900 scene at the corner of School and Washington Streets, part of the very core of Boston’s historic beginnings.
-This old building captures my imagination time and time again.
-The perspective, the people, all the bricks and cobblestones, the multitude of signs hanging or painted upon its facade (30) and the clarity of detail — truly mesmerizing.
-The building is said to be Boston’s first brick-made structure and dates back to 1712, which makes it just short of 200 years old at the time this photo was taken.
-Assuming the building succumbed to the passage of time ages ago, I couldn’t believe my eyes when we happened upon it while walking the city's Freedom Trail a few years ago.
+One image that keeps inspiring is this 1900 scene at the corner of School and Washington Streets, the very core of Boston’s historic beginnings.
+The well dressed men, the bricks and cobblestones, the multitude of signs (30) and the clarity of detail — truly mesmerizing.
+This building is said to be Boston’s first brick-made structure and dates back to 1712, which makes it just short of 200 years old at the time this photo was taken in 1900.
+I just assumed the building had succumbed to the passage of time ages ago — who wouldn’t.
+I couldn’t believe my eyes when we happened upon this exact location while walking the city's Freedom Trail a few years ago.
 There it was, beautifully restored, enchanting as ever.
 I had to pinch myself.

 Step into the ultra high-resolution original of this photograph at Shorpy Historical Photo Archive by clicking on the above image.
 You’ll be amazed.